236 courses found when searching

 The essential facts, laws, principles, and theories of chemistry are presented in this course.
 Topics include fundamentals of measurement, the mole concept and stoichiometry, basic thermochemistry, kinds of matter, atomic theory, chemical formulas and equations, gas laws, and elementary molecular theory and bonding.
 This course requires use of a scientific calculator and purchase of safety goggles for lab use.
 3 hrs. lect.; 3 hrs. lab.
 Lab fee.
 This course is recommended for those wanting to go on to the traditional General Chemistry sequence (CHE 103 and CHE 104).
 Prerequisite: MAT 098.

 Fundamental principles, concepts, and theories of chemistry are studied in this course: measurement, problem solving, laws of chemical combination, chemical nomenclature, stoichiometry, simple chemical reactions, the gas laws, the kinetic-molecular theory, thermochemistry, atomic structure, periodic properties, molecular structure, and theories of chemical bonding.
 The laboratory emphasizes the acquisition, analysis, and interpretation of quantitative data.
 This course requires use of a scientific calculator and purchase of safety goggles for lab use.
 3 hrs. lect.; 3 hrs. lab.; 1 hr. recitation.
 Lab fee.
 Prerequisite: High School Regents Chemistry or CHE 101.
-Corequisites: MAT 160 and ENG 101.
+Pre or Corequisite: ENG 101 and MAT 160 or higher.

 Basic information about cellular organization, function, and requirements, and about how these factors influence the body's growth, maintenance, and repair is presented in this nonlaboratory course for non-science majors.
 Topics include the environmental conditions and nutrient requirements for life; digestion, absorption, and metabolism of food and the essential nutrients; food quality, deterioration, and preservation; food laws and government regulations; the clinical results of poor nutrition; and the potential benefits of proper nutrition.
 3 hrs. lect.